The Voice Brasil: Blind auditions

-In The Blind Auditions, the four coaches form their team of artists (12 in seasons 1–6 and 11, 16 in seasons 8-10 and 18 in season 7) whom they mentor through the remainder of the season.
+In The Blind Auditions, the four coaches form their team of artists whom they mentor through the remainder of the season.
 Each judge has the length of the auditionee's performance to decide if he or she wants that singer on his or her team; if two or more judges want the same singer then the singer gets to choose which coach they want to work with.
-Since season 7, a new twist called "Block" is featured, which allows one coach to block another coach from getting a contestant.
+Since season seven, a new twist called "Block" is featured, which allows one coach to block another coach from getting a contestant.

 Battle rounds

 In The Battles, each coach pairs two of his or her team members to perform together, then chooses one to advance.
 Coaches are given "steals" (3 in seasons 1–2 and 7-9; 2 in seasons 3–6), allowing each coach to select individuals who were eliminated during a battle round by another coach.
 In season 10, for the first time, no "steals" are available, and only the fifth coach, Teló, could select eliminated artists to participate in the Comeback Stage.
 In season 11, the steals then returned, with two steals available for each coach.